 Parameter Description Enable/Disable Allows you to enable or disable the node.
 When disabled, a node has no visible effect on the rendered image, nor on the preview in the Camera, Perspective, Side and Top views.
 Colour Swatch Sets the colour of the layer in the Timeline view and of the node in the Node view.
-Name Allows you to enter a name for the node.
+Name The name of the node as it appears in the Node View and the Timeline view.
+Each node must have a name that is unique to its containing group.
 Invert Matte Inverts the matte used to generate the effect.
 By default, the effect is applied to the opaque areas of the matte drawing.
 When this option is enabled, the effect is applied to the transparent areas of the matte instead.
 Factor The pixelation factor.
 This parameter takes a decimal value between 0 and 1.
 The higher the value, the bigger the pixels.
 The default value is 0.0125 and creates sizeable pixels, so this parameter must be set to low values unless you want the pixels to take up the whole stage.